siddesh-thotam/django-news-website/README.md

 The website fetches and displays news headlines using the News API, ensuring users have access to the latest stories updated every hour.
 It features a clean, mobile-friendly interface designed with Bootstrap, and offers category-based filtering for enhanced user experience.

 The site also includes user authentication, allowing registered users to log in and view personalized elements such as their username.
-Error handling and fallback mechanisms are implemented to ensure seamless content display even when some news items lack images or metadata.

 Key Features: